kunfengchen/carnd-t3-p1/README.md

 The car is not driving smooth due to the sparse waypoints provided by the [hightway_map.csv](data/highway_map.csv).
 Will use spilne.h to smooth the trajectory.

 ### Flowering Path Planning Walkthrough Video
+#### Good ideas learn from the video
+* Provided getFrent() and getXY() transform back and forth are not one-to-one mapped.
+There are transformation losese that cause webbing and jittering.
+Instea of transforming every points from Frent, better way to do it is choose few Frent herizon points and transform those to global coordinates using getXY().
+And use the few global horizon pionts and transform them into car local coodinates.
+And then use the few local horizon points to setup the spline function for granunaer local way points, that follow the map.

+* The resulting spline is already jerk free, provided that local way points is short enough.
+* Next import idea is the distance for new local waypoints

 ## Third Party Library